Patient Privacy Policies (HIPAA)

 This Notice is effective: April 14, 2003

-• Provides free aids and services to people with disabilities to communicate effectively with us, such as qualified sign language interpreters;
+Main Line Health provides reasonable modifications for individuals with disabilities, and free aids and services to people with disabilities to communicate effectively with us, such as:

-• Provides free language services to people whose primary language is not English, such as qualified interpreters and information written in other languages.
+• Free language services to people whose primary language is not English, such as:

-If you believe that Main Line Health has failed to provide these services or discriminated in another way on the basis of race, color, national origin, age, disability or sex, you can file a grievance with:
+If you believe that Main Line Health has failed to provide these services or discriminated in another way on the basis of race, color, national origin, age, disability or sex (including pregnancy, sexual orientation and gender identity), you can obtain a copy of our grievance procedure and file a grievance with Patient Guest Relations/Patient Advocacy for the facility in which you received care by calling 484.337.2662.
+You can also mail your written grievance to our Section 1557 Coordinator:

 200 Independence Avenue, SW